Ssds2006/Ssds2006/README.md

 ##

-- 🔭 I’m currently working on
+- 🔭 I’m currently working: as a Back End Developer
-- 🌱 I’m currently learning Laravel e MVC
+- 🌱 I’m currently learning: Laravel e MVC
-- 👯 I’m looking to collaborate on tecnológia
+- 👯 I’m looking to collaborate: on tecnológia
-- 🤔 I’m looking for help with codes
+- 🤔 I’m looking for help: with codes
-- 💬 Ask me about i know
+- 💬 Ask me about: i know
-- 📫 How to reach me:
+- 📫 How to reach me: https://www.linkedin.com/in/sara-santos-a97565176/
 - 😄 Pronouns: ela/dela
-- ⚡ Fun fact:
+- ⚡ Fun fact: One Piece exist

 ##